Meet the MHSA Lobbyists

 Prior to his work at the MEDC, Adrian was the Legislative Liaison for the Department of Management and Budget where he was responsible for securing funding to build the Hall of Justice, Constitution Hall and the Vietnam War Memorial.
 Adrian began his career working as a legislative aide for three state Senators, later serving as director of public affairs.
 Adrian also worked as the public events coordinator for the Senate Majority Leader.

 Adrian holds a bachelor’s degree in Communications and Sociology from Western Michigan University (WMU), where he graduated with honors.
 While at WMU, Adrian served on the Board to Review the President’s Address on Racial and Ethnic Harmony.

-Adrian and his wife Erin live in East Lansing with their three girls.
+Adrian and his wife Erin live in East Lansing with their four girls.

 Bret Marr joined MHSA in 2003, and became a member of Muchmore Harrington Smalley & Associates, LLC in 2015.
 Prior to that, he successfully served as Director of Legislative Affairs for former Governor John Engler.
 Bret served as the primary contact between the Michigan Legislature and Governor Engler on legislative and appropriations issues.
 Bret coordinated Michigan’s electric restructuring plan in the Legislature as well as the rewrite of Michigan’s Telecommunications Act.
 He also shepherded numerous changes to Michigan’s tax structure, including a rewrite of the Brownfield program and streamlining of the tax reverted property process.